 Biweekly lessons are a great option for those adult students who find it hard to commit to a weekly lesson!

 Biweekly lessons are offered for adult students only and are limited to specific times during the day (before 3:30pm or at 8:00pm on weekdays).
-Students must sign up for a membership upon registration and are entitled to make up lessons as per the policies below.
-Lessons are a biweekly commitment from the time of registration until June 26th, 2020.
+Students must sign up for a membership upon registration and are entitled to make up lessons as per the policies on the website.
 We offer biweekly lessons for either 45 minute or 60 minute lessons.

 Adult Feature